Mundesley Volunteer Inshore Lifeboat: Independent service

-Undiscouraged by this response the Council decided they would set up an independent rescue service.
-This service would be funded and manned from within the village.
+Undiscouraged by this response, the council decided they would set up an independent rescue service.
+This service would be funded and staffed from within the village.
 As a result of a series of meetings held by the council "The Mundesley Volunteer Inshore Lifeboat Service Ltd" was formed.
 The organization was to be a Limited Company and registered charity.
 Being a Limited Company, a board of directors was duly elected who were chosen from a broad section of the local community including proposed crew members.
 The volunteer crew would take care of the day-to-day running of the boat and the station, whilst the directors would take care of the policy making, fund raising and financial arrangements.

 Service commences

 By the spring of 1972 the organization was ready to start its service.
 A Zodiac inflatable was acquired to use as the lifeboat which had been borrowed from a local businessman.
 This lifeboat was housed in a temporary boathouse on the promenade at the East end of the village.
-Throughout the summer of 1972 an extensive fund raising campaign was initiated which resulted in the purchase of a 4M Avon Sea Rider semi rigid inflatable which was wholly owned by the new Service.
+Throughout the summer of 1972 an extensive fund raising campaign was initiated which resulted in the purchase of a 4M Avon Sea Rider semirigid inflatable which was wholly owned by the new service.
 Contractors at the close by Bacton Gas Terminal donated a wooden site hut which was converted into a boathouse.

 Stability

 Since those early days the Service has gone from strength to strength and has taken part in the rescue of some 100 people in trouble.
 The lifeboat is called out to service by a pager system which is activated by H M Coastguard from their Great Yarmouth operations room.
 The lifeboat works closely with other Lifeboat stations in the area both inshore and offshore, and also with the RAF Search and Rescue Helicopter Squadron now located at Wattisham in Suffolk.
 All the crew members are volunteers who are trained in all aspects of search and rescue work, boat handling, first aid, and navigation.
 The volunteers undertake training all year round.
-There are lifeboat crew on duty at the station every Sunday and Bank Holiday during the summer months.
+There are lifeboat crew on duty at the station every Sunday and bank holiday during the summer months.